AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/configuring/custom-http-headers.md

 ## Overview

-To gain more control over their backend, users can configure custom HTTP headers that would be sent to the commerce engine, along with the ones already sent by CIF.
+To gain more control over their backend, authors can configure custom HTTP headers that would be sent to the commerce engine, along with the ones already sent by CIF.
 Common use-cases include multi-store setups in which you can use HTTP headers to control the response of the commerce back-end.

+Note that developers can always configure custom HTTP headers using the GraphQL client configuration.

 ## Configuration